JulienMRP/iOS-ForecastTest/README.md

 3. Implement swipe-to-delete functionality in the list.
 4. Implement navigation using the coordinator pattern.
 5. Create a SwiftUI detail view; design is up to you :) 👩🏽‍🎨 👨🏼‍🎨.
-6. **Bonus:** Add a demo mode by replacing a Service, which should return static data instead of the one returned by the networking service.
+6. **Bonus:** Add a demo mode by replacing a Service, which should return static data instead of the one returned by the networking service. ** Shake to switch environment **

 ## Info